unifhy-org/unifhy/docs/_doc_src/users/tutorial.rst

    >>> print(cm4twc.__version__)
    0.1.0-beta

-The central object in the framework is the `Model`, which is composed of `Component`\s for the three compartments of the terrestrial water cycle (see the :doc:`science repository <../science_repository>` for the options currently available).
+The central object in the framework is the `Model`, which requires three `Component`\s for the three compartments of the terrestrial water cycle.
+The components currently available to choose from are listed in the :doc:`science repository <../science_repository>` section.

 Each component needs to be spatio-temporally configured through `SpaceDomain` and `TimeDomain` objects, to be given data contained in a `DataSet` instance,